hecerinc/Notes-On/finanzas/chap9.md

 > **health savings account (HSA)**: a tax-free savings account - funded by employees, employer, or both - to spend on routine medical costs.
 Usually combined with a high deductible policy to pay for catastrophic care.

-- The HSA is also a tax-free account, but **the money is funded by employees, employeres, or both** to spend on routine medical costs
+- The HSA is also a tax-free account, but **the money is funded by employees, employers, or both** to spend on routine medical costs
 - Combined with high-deductible insurance policy to pay for catastrophic care in case of major accident o illness and **can be rolled over each year**.
 - If you change your jobs, **the HSA money belongs only to you and is yours to keep**.

 In addition to the HSA and HRA, there are many other consumer-directed health plans.
 There are also **flexibile spending accounts (FSAs)** that allow employees to contribute pre-tax dollars to an account that must be spent on qualified medical (or dependent care) expenses.

-**If the account balance is not spent during the year, it is not carried over to the next year.**
+However, **if the account balance is not spent during the year, it is not carried over to the next year.**

 #### COBRA